bkase/fast-blog/src/zero-type.md

 val x: Zero = // ???
 ```

 It is worth noting Zero is not what many older mainstream languages call void.
 "Void" used in C or C-like languages actually means One or Unit.
 There is exactly one value contained in that type.
 C and it's derivatives are wrong.
-[Void actually means zero](linktoreputablesourceaboutzero).

 ```java
 // Java using void to mean unit